These tiramisu jars are the best twist on the classic Italian dessert. Layers of mascarpone and ladyfingers in a jar make the perfect party dessert.

 Make ahead

-The mini tiramisu cups are destined to be made ahead, they should spend at least 8 hours in the fridge before being served.
+The tiramisu jars are destined to be made ahead; they should spend at least 8 hours in the fridge before being served.
 You can make them 1-2 days in advance and keep them covered in the refrigerator.

-I would not freeze this kind of dessert, I think the texture will not benefit from freezing.
+You should not freeze the tiramisu jars; the texture will not benefit from freezing.

 Ingredients